Free Application Tips

 Most students approach their college essay like a school assignment.
 But they’re not academic essays, they’re short stories about you.
 That means it’s your chance to say something that doesn’t show up anywhere else in your application.
 Before you start writing, take a step back and ask yourself: What do I want colleges to really understand about me?
 What is the story that I want to tell, and what tone do I want to have?
 Once you have those answers, you’ll have a clearer direction as you head into crafting your narrative.
 Your narrative is the story of who you are and how you want admissions counselors to see you.

 When you’re writing your narrative, I’d like you to think about the short stories you were told as a kid.
 You might not remember all of the details, but you remember how the story made you feel and the impression that it left on you.
 You remember the message that it had and the qualities of the main character.
 What we’re trying to do is quite similar; you should have a clear narrative about who you are, and the reader should be able to feel it.
-Once you have a few narratives that you’re happy with and believe in, you can start thinking of ideas for each essay prompt.
+Think about your values, what truly matters to you at your core, and moments when you’ve had to stand up for or live out those values.
+Reflecting on these can bring to mind powerful stories that make excellent essay topics or help shape the direction of your overall narrative.
+From there, take another look at your extracurriculars, awards, and projects.
+Instead of just listing what you did, think about the real impact you had: what were the tangible results?
+This process will give you a better sense of your strengths and areas for growth.
+With that understanding, you’ll be in the right place to start crafting your story, who you are, and how you want admissions officers to picture you as they build their incoming class.
+Once you have a narrative that you’re happy with and believe in, you can start thinking of ideas for each essay prompt.
 It’s important that you believe in your narrative because you’ll never write a compelling personal statement about something you don’t truly believe.
 But if you believe it, others will too.

 As you come up with ideas for each essay prompt, make sure that they fit with your overarching narrative and that you’re consistent throughout your application.
 Your first drafts might be a little rough around the edges, and that’s okay.
 That’s normal.
 But you’ll begin to see what works, and see what ideas in one essay might be better in another.
 If you don’t have a college counselor to help you with your personal statements, it can be helpful to have your peers read your essays.
 Admissions officers are trained to evaluate applications in a way that is intended to be consistent across all readers, but it’s not a perfect science.
 That’s why it can be helpful to have different perspectives give you feedback.
 But don’t just take their feedback, consider where they are coming from, and only take it if you believe in it.
 If you don’t believe in it, it can lead to an inconsistent feel where parts of your essays may not agree.